 1 Almond Oil – Suitable for dry skin types

-Almond oil is great for reducing fine lines, wrinkles and lighten dark circles.
+Almond oil is great for reducing fine lines and wrinkles and lightening dark circles.
 It fights aging by destroying free radicals and provides the nutrients that your skin requires to repair itself.

 2 Grapeseed Oil – Suitable for all skin types